top of page

 1ST Aid is the same for both DCS and Lung Overexpansion Injury, hence a blanket term of DECOMPRESSION ILLNESS is used for both.

-2. Give patient oxygen (preferably 100 percent) as soon as possible.
+2. Give the patient oxygen (preferably 100 per cent) as soon as possible.

 a.
 Lowers alveolar nitrogen to accelerate elimination from tissues